-The use of the following materials, processes or equipment is subject to approval from the Metro Toronto Convention Centre Fire Safety Officer.
+The use of the following materials, processes or equipment is subject to approval from the Metro Toronto Convention Centre Safety Compliance Manager.
+This information shall be received 3 weeks prior to the event.
 If any material, process or equipment requiring approval is to be used, the Exhibitor shall submit in writing to the Show Manager the nature of the process or equipment and any safeguards to be used to protect the hazard.
 Requests will be submitted by the Show Manager to the Metro Toronto Convention Centre who will review and return the request with its approval, rejection or limitations.

-- Propane or natural gas fired equipment. - 2.
-Operation of any heater, barbecue, heat producing device, open flame device, candles, torches, or cooking appliances - (a) Portable Commercial Cooking Equipment: Must meet NFPA96 184 installation of Equipment for the Removal of Smoke and Grease-Laden Vapours from Commercial Cooking Equipment, in accordance with the Ontario Fire Code.
-An adequate exhaust and filter system, including a fire protection system capable of providing extinguishment over the entire cooking surface is required. - 3.
-Exhibits involving hazardous processing or materials not previously listed - 4.
-Storage or display of ammunition and fire arms (subject to subsection 5.2 of the Ontario Fire Code and Criminal Code) - 5.
-Pressure vessels including propane tanks - 6.
-Fossil fuel powered equipment - 7.
-Hydraulically powered equipment using flammable fluids - 8.
-Radiation producing devices - 9.
-Natural Christmas trees - 10.
-Hydrogen vehicles
+- 1. Propane or natural gas fired equipment. - 2.
+Operation of any heater, barbecue, heat producing device, torches, or cooking appliances.

+(a.)
+Portable Commercial Cooking Equipment: Must meet NFPA 96 - Standard for Ventilation Control and Fire Protection of Commercial Cooking, in accordance with the Ontario Fire Code.
+An adequate exhaust and filter system, including a fire protection system capable of providing extinguishment over the entire cooking surface is required.

+- 3. Exhibits involving hazardous processing or materials not previously listed. - Storage or display of ammunition and firearms (subject to subsection 5.2 of the Ontario Fire Code and Criminal Code.) - 5.
+Pressure vessels including propane tanks. - 6.
+Fossil fuel powered equipment. - 7.
+Hydraulically powered equipment using flammable fluids. - 8.
+Radiation producing devices. - 9.
+Natural Christmas trees. - 10.
+Hydrogen vehicles.